SigmaJahan/DEFault-DNN-Debugging/0_Artifact_Testing/README.md

 ---

-## Known Limitations
-- Full experiment replication requires access to high-performance computing resources (e.g., Compute Canada).
-- To reduce computational overhead, we provided extracted dynamic and static features from the sample PixelCNN model.
-These pre-processed features allow the scripts to run efficiently while producing the same results as those discussed in the paper.

----

 ## Verifying the Results
 The provided artifacts enable reviewers to reproduce and verify the results of the case study without referring to the paper.
 Simply run the scripts as instructed above, and compare the generated outputs (fault detection, fault categorization, and root cause analysis) with the expected results outlined in this document.
 By following the steps and using the provided artifacts, reviewers can confirm the validity of the methodologies and results presented in the research paper.